Check out this DIY Fluted Dresser makeover with a thrifted Art Deco style dresser, paint, and some wooden half dowels to give a fresh and modern look.

 Yeah, I should have done something to that before I started painting.
 I’ll show you what happened in a bit!

-( I recieved the Fusion Mineral Paint and Staalmeester Paintbrush from Melanie at Lost and Found Decor.
-They are a family owed business that has a great assortment of paint supplies for your projects.)
+( I received the Fusion Mineral Paint and Staalmeester Paintbrush from Melanie at Lost and Found Decor.
+They are a family-owned business that has a great assortment of paint supplies for your projects.)

 It dries to a matte finish, and this time I decided that I was happy with the matte look, so I didn’t bother top coating it.